MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/using-wpp-recorder.md

 ```
 Use the [UMDF FX2 sample .vcxproj file](https://github.com/microsoft/Windows-driver-samples/blob/dd4fad494b996f5729be98e0271ea74ef1a5d2ad/usb/umdf2_fx2/driver/osrusbfx2um.vcxproj#L79-L85) as a reference.

-9.  **KMDF only**: if you would to create multiple logs, add `#include <WppRecorder.h>` to each source file that calls IFR APIs, such as [**WppRecorderLogCreate**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate).
+9.  **KMDF only**: To create multiple logs, add `#include <WppRecorder.h>` to each source file that calls IFR APIs, such as [**WppRecorderLogCreate**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wpprecorder/nf-wpprecorder-wpprecorderlogcreate).
 You might do this, for example, if the driver is a bus driver and you want each child device to have its own dedicated log.
 Then you can use the debugger extension [!rcdrkd.rcdrlogdump](https://docs.microsoft.com/windows-hardware/drivers/debugger/-rcdrkd-rcdrlogdump) to dump the log for a specific device.

 ## <span id="Use__the_default_log"></span><span id="use__the_default_log"></span><span id="USE__THE_DEFAULT_LOG"></span>Use the default log